jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/components.rst

 * Using the mirrored interface's commands, the IRE can create callable objects able to trigger said commands

-The end result is a Python object that mimics all the available commands of the C++ component (proxy).
+The end result is a Python object that can invoke all the available commands of the C++ component (proxy).
 And, this Python object uses thread-safe queues to communicate with all the components running in the same process.
 There is no middleware, no dependency on ROS whatsoever.